Author:Heidi Stoffel,founder of Aspire Academy, Decoding Dyslexia Iowa & Literacy Lifeline.

 It is VITAL that teachers and parents are attentive to their child’s reading ability during their educational career.
 Parents and teachers are on the front lines of a child’s reading development, and they are the best ones to see the early signs.
 Children with dyslexia need an intensive, systematic phonics-based reading program, and they need to receive 120-180 minutes of this type of reading program per week for approximately 2-3 years to attain grade-level reading.

-Concerned?
 Dyslexia Symptom Checklist – Click Here

 Myths about Dyslexia

-In Iowa, your child will need specific tutoring for their dyslexia because Iowa schools do not provide the programs needed for children with dyslexia.
+and spelling: - In Iowa, your child will need specific tutoring for their dyslexia because Iowa schools do not provide the programs needed for children with dyslexia.
 Helping your child now with targeted, systematic phonics will ensure they can achieve their dreams, go onto higher education and thrive.

 #SayDyslexia and save a life!